MAKING MUSIC - ROCK, JAZZ, BLUES etc.

 There is a little more of my story here!
 My dad also organized dances with his friends and charged admission at a local pub in London.
 People came and danced and had fun.
 They never announced who the band would be at "The Kings Head" in Harrow.
 Sometimes it was somebody famous.
 Other times not...
 My mother "Teddie" liked to dance.
 She and her sister Norma, would do a hat and cane act with tap dancing as well as ballroom dancing etc. etc. So they met and fell in love.
 Music was always part of the equation in our household.
 I grew up listening to Lionel Hampton, Bill Haley, Elvis Presley, the Exciters, Tommy Steel and many others.

-As the younger brother I had to give it a try, and played both guitar and bass in a boy band starting with my friends at the grand age of 11.
+As the younger brother I had to give it a try, and I played both guitar and bass in a boy band starting with my friends at the grand age of 11.
 The Swinging Vibros was born.
 We only played out a few times but we worked hard at Chuck Berry, Bo Diddley, Stones, Kinks and Beatles songs.
+We 3 got guitars at age 11.
+We all joined a C Of E church choir to learn to sing.
+I got kicked out for talking too much and entertaining at rehearsals.
+A hard lesson I learned which now protects me from NOODLING loudly over people at rehearsals as ssome are wont to do, he he!

-At the age of 16 my family moved me to the USA living in Atlanta (Marietta, GA) and then Nashville, Tennessee
+At the age of 16 my family moved me to the USA living in Atlanta (Marietta, GA) and then Nashville, Tennessee.
+What a trip that was!

-Later I tried again at age 21 or so with a guitar and more dreams than skills.
+I made musical efforts again at age 20 or so with a guitar and more dreams than skills.
 So I switched to bass, and played in a Top 40 band in London called Lazy River.
 My first real bass was a very simple black Danelectro.
-Again with that band there was a lot of work and we only played out 3 or 4 times.
+With that band there was a lot of work and we only played out 3 or 4 times.
 I moved to Nashville at age 21.
 It was all good experience.
 I had paid some dues.
 I kept playing informally around the house, and at retreats.
 I even played lead guitar in a religious musical event once at Centennial Park.
-After a while I got frustrated because there were so many other good players in Nashville.
+After a while I felt frustrated because there were so many other good players in Nashville.
+Time to hang up my cheapo Fender Mustang!

 For a while in the early 1990s, I played bass in a Russian group in Rockville, Maryland every month at a religious / social meeting and dinner of Russian immigrants.
 I learned the styles and rhythms of ancient Russian and Israeli folk music with a little PEP to it!
+Couldn't understand most of it but exposure to friendships in other cultures is an EXTREMELY valuable thing and I RECOMMEND it!
 Great fun!
+Meanwhile I began to get a taste for playing music with a decent sounding combo.
+I saw how it could be great, and how to integrate bass parts into songs.
+May many songs (he he!)
+Dynamics, T-t-t-t-t-Timing, Rhythym, Rhyme and harmony - and all that!

-Several years later the bug bit hard after Ivan passed a long a nice SONOR Strat copy to me.
-I took lessons form a Jazz Guitar teach, Joe Sandusky in Orlando, Florida - the owner of High Note Music at the time, and a very good music teacher, along with Michael Hawley, Daniel Jordan and others from the jazz genre.
+Several years later (around 2005) the bug bit hard after Ivan gave me a really nice SONOR Strat copy during one of our visits back to the UK...
+I took lessons from Jazz Guitar teacher, Joe Sandusky in Orlando, Florida - the owner of High Note Music at the time, and a very good music teacher, along with Michael Hawley, Daniel Jordan and others from the jazz genre.
+Joe and I are still in touch.
+IVAN even jammed with us once here in Orlando.
+Don't you wish you were a fly on the wall for that?
+It was the Carling Brothers, the Dobkin Brothers plus Joe.

 I soon realized that there were plenty of opportunities for bass players and decided to go that route again.
 Pretty soon I was making contacts via jams and over the internet.
-Some of those people are still my friends today.
-I have since had the pleasure of playing in several local bands and at a wide variety of venues in Florida.
+There are a number of people I count as real friends today and a lot of them are either musicians or assocated with musicians.
+Many of those people are my friends today.
+I have since had the pleasure of playing in numerous local bands and at a wide variety of venues in Florida.

 I soon realized how deeply I love music and performing music for others.
 More details below.

-IVAN CARLING with THE SWINGING VIBROS at our 45th reunion...
+IVAN SCANLON-CARLING with THE SWINGING VIBROS at our 45th reunion...

 THE SWINGING VIBROS - At The Haymakers pub jam, June 14, 2009